-From early childhood to young adulthood, a time of overwhelming wishes and little patience I had many dreams one after the other.
-I dreamt of being a ballerina, an actress, an opera singer, but I became a scientist and eventually an educator.
+From early to young adulthood, a time of overwhelming wishes and little patience, I had many dreams.
+I dreamed of being a ballerina, an actress, an opera singer, but I became a scientist and, eventually, an educator.
 I raised my son and nurtured him to have the greatest opportunity for accomplishment.
 I realized that the foundation for success begins with a strong education and upbringing.
 There are many children who do not have opportunities to pursue their dreams.
 That frightening thought alone led to the creation of Ivy League Royal Academy.

-A long time ago, I read a novel called Wind, Sand, and Stars by Antoine de Saint-Exupery (an amazing person and writer).
-At the end of the book, riding on the train, the narrator sees hundreds of Polish workmen sent home from France.
-He writes: “What torments me is not the humps nor hollows nor the ugliness.
+A long time ago, I read a novel called Wind, Sand, and Stars, by Antoine de Saint-Exupery, who is an amazing person and writer.
+At the end of the book, while narrator was riding on the train, he saw hundreds of Polish workmen sent home from France.
+He wrote: “What torments me is not the humps nor hollows nor the ugliness.
 It is the sight, a little bit in all these men, of Mozart murdered.”

 As I recall this passage, a question occurs.
 If not me, then who… Who will take care of these children’s dream and foster their inner Mozart?